addiscent/iplog-to-sql-table/README.md

 iplog-to-sql-table
 ==================

-Reads an IP log, (HTTP access), file and inserts one record of fields for each line into an SQL database table.
+A PHP command line script which reads an IP log file and inserts one record of fields for each line into an SQL database table.

 Description: